-When it comes to conveying systems in the foodstuff industry a careful transportation of the medium is a frequent precondition.
+Especially when it comes to conveying systems in the food industry, gentle conveyance of the medium is often a basic requirement.

 Look behind the scenes